White Lion: Formation and Fight to Survive (1982–1986)

 After moving from Denmark to Spain and then New York City, vocalist Mike Tramp (formerly of the bands Mabel, Studs, and Danish Lions) met Staten Island guitarist Vito Bratta (formerly of Dreamer) in late November 1982 at L'Amour Rock Club in Brooklyn when Tramp was playing with his band.
 In March 1983 they decided to put together a new band.
 At first they had a hard time finding a stable rhythm section, and they tried several different ones including Michael Clayton on drums (who later played in the band Tyketto).
 After a while, they recruited drummer Nicki Capozzi and bassist Felix Robinson (formerly of Angel) and named the group White Lion.
+Around this time the band started to be managed by L'Amour owners George and Mike Parente (along with Richard Sanders), which gave the a "home venue" to be based out of.

 White Lion was signed by Elektra Records in 1984, and recorded their debut album Fight to Survive.
 Elektra was unhappy with the final recording, and after refusing to release the album, terminated the band's contract.

 The album Fight to Survive was eventually released by Victor Company of Japan, Ltd, (JVC Records) in Japan in 1985.
 Philadelphia-based Grand Slamm Records bought the album from Elektra and released it in America the following year, under license by Elektra/Asylum Records.
 Fight to Survive charted at number 151 on Billboard 200 and featured the band's debut single and music video, "Broken Heart."
 A few months after the album's release, Grand Slamm Records went bankrupt.

 Felix Robinson had departed the band after they were dropped by Elektra in 1984.
 He was eventually replaced by bassist Dave Spitz (brother of Anthrax guitarist Dan Spitz).
 With the Tramp, Bratta, Capozzi, Spitz lineup, the band recorded a round of demos for their second album, and continued to play shows in New York while shopping around for a new record deal.
 This incarnation of White Lion was hired to play a fictional band in the Tom Hanks/Shelley Long movie The Money Pit, which was released a year later.
 The soundtrack featured the song "Web of Desire" (credited to "White Lion and Robey (portrayed by Louise Robey)), which was demoed that year.
 The film soundtrack was never officially released, although the song plays in the movie during both of the band's scenes.
 Nicki Capozzi was subsequently fired due to health issues and was, in September 1985, replaced by former Anthrax drummer Greg D'Angelo.

 Dave Spitz left at the beginning of 1986 to join Black Sabbath, and was briefly replaced by Bruno Ravel, who left shortly afterwards because he was not allowed to contribute ideas.
 In March 1986, James LoMenzo was asked to join, and then the band finally was complete.